 Technically, either bend can be worn on either side of the nose.
 If you're used to wearing nostril screws that bend a specific direction, then you may find that it feels awkward or difficult to insert the opposite bend direction the first few times you try.
-Choose the bend direction you find the most comfortable to wear!

 Right nostril piercings: a left bend will curve toward the back of the nose, and a right bend will curve toward the tip of your nose.